 Today I had a long talk with T about personal expectations and let downs and it led me to make a decision about how I am going to track my progress from here on out.
 Well, at least for a while anyway.
 This all started behind measurement day.
 I have said since I started this journey that I am not stepping on the scale for a while because I do not want to get caught up in chasing the numbers.
-Instead we decided that I would track measurements monthly and chart my progress.
+Instead, we decided that I would track measurements monthly and chart my progress.
 That sounded like an excellent idea, especially when I took my second set of measurements and lost an astonishing 22.50 inches total body.
-I was so proud and motivated and felt like I was finally on the road to making good decision.
+I was so proud and motivated and felt like I was finally on the road to making a good decision.
 Then it happened.
 Month two…the month when things slow down.
 I measured myself Monday to find that I had only lost a total of 12.25 inches total body since last month.
 I know, I know, that is still great progress and I should be proud.
-As much as I tried to convince myself of that I still couldn’t shake the feeling of disappointment.
+As much as I tried to convince myself that I still couldn’t shake the feeling of disappointment.

 When it’s hard to see the physical changes you cling to something as evidence that what you are doing is working.
-Over the last 30 days I added one hour of kick boxing into my routine twice a week which brought my Tuesday and Thursday workouts up to 2 hours vs 1 hour.
+Over the last 30 days, I added one hour of kickboxing into my routine twice a week which brought my Tuesday and Thursday workouts up to 2 hours vs 1 hour.
 I also upped my intensity during my workouts and my breaks have gotten shorter and shorter.
-All of that combined with a pretty strict diet and the knowledge that “the heavier you are the quicker the weight falls off” made me feel like I failed but losing half of what I perviously did in the same amount of time.
+All of that combined with a pretty strict diet and the knowledge that “the heavier you are the quicker the weight falls off” made me feel like I failed but losing half of what I previously did in the same amount of time.
 That’s when T kind of put in back into reality.
-Yes, my inches lost decreased and yes I may need to change my routine a little to kick it back up but at the end of the day I lost.
+Yes, my inches lost decreased and yes I may need to change my routine a little to kick it back up but at the end of the day, I lost.
 I am a step closer to my goal than I was last month.

 When I started this journey I said I do not have a weight goal and that is mainly because I have been overweight for so long, I don’t know what these lower weights will look or feel like on me.
 My goal is to be able to live life with no preventable physical limitations.
-I want to walk far, hike, ride go carts with my kids, and go 4 -wheeling without a second thought.
-What will make that happen is not a magic number on the scale or tape measure.
+I want to walk far, hike, ride go-carts with my kids, and go 4 -wheeling without a second thought.
+What will make that happen is not a magic number on the scale or tape measure?
 The time I put in increasing my activity and gaining strength is what will change that.
 The more time I spend working on that the more physically able I will become and the weight and inches will adjust accordingly.
 So today I am breaking up with my tape measure and instead focusing on my lifestyle change and being true to myself.